thewooniverse/learning_scripts/AI_studies/projects/PP1_learningGPT/README.md

 -- Tracking your progress and mastery towards mastery
 - Telegram integration to ping notifications on a timely basis to test.

+- Support for updating libraries as they get updated;
+-- This is not a ugent feature, as libraries don't get updated THAT often or have that big of changes in a short timespan.
+-- And therefore, this can be done manually to until this is developed.
+-- The approach to doing this eventually will be using submodules in Git and updating it and updating the embeddigns as well.

 ### Development Roadmap:
 - Summarize the directory and the important lessons covered and key concepts